-Analysts said that Rovio, which has said it will seek an initial public offering some time next year, is hoping "Bad Piggies" could help renew interest in the franchise by extending the original game's universe.
+Analysts said that Rovio, which is planning an initial public offering some time next year, is hoping "Bad Piggies" could help renew interest in the franchise by extending the original game's universe.

-Jan said the new game is part of the company's efforts to pave way for the IPO, which included the establishment of the world's first "Angry Birds" theme park in Helsinki in May, followed by another one in Britain in August.
+Jan said the new game is part of the company's efforts to pave way for the IPO, including the establishment of the world's first "Angry Birds" theme park in Helsinki in May, followed by another one in Britain in August.

 "The company knows that it has to integrate the virtual and physical worlds after an unexpected huge success in the virtual front since 2009," he said.

-"Bad Piggies" was launched on iOS, Android and Mac on Thursday, and versions for Windows Phone, Windows 8 and PCs will follow at a later date, the company said.
+"Bad Piggies" will be launched on iOS, Android and Mac on Thursday, and versions for Windows Phone, Windows 8 and PCs will follow at a later date, the company said.

 About the author